 One of the upshots from hydropower dams, to meet daily energy demand variation, is hourly timescale fluctuation in release amount known as load following or hydropeaking (Kennedy et al., 2016).
 Under hydropeaking, the river flows are increased during the daytime and decreased at night; chasing the energy demand (Førsund, 2015).
 In some cases, the required variation in flow can be substantial, and the release value varies by factor of 10 or more within a day (Moog, 1993, Topping et al., 2003).
-The instability in release amount impose additional stresses on rivers, including water temperature, flow velocity, sediment transport, and water depth (Poff et al. 2007, Schmidt and Wilcock 2008, Olden and Naiman 2010).
+These changing releases stress rivers, including water temperature, flow velocity, sediment transport, and water depth (Poff et al. 2007, Schmidt and Wilcock 2008, Olden and Naiman 2010).
 These stressors adversely affect the aquatic life, and often extirpate organisms that rely on nearshore environments during one or more stages of life cycle (Kennedy et al., 2016).

 For example, aquatic insects (bugs) are amongst worst affectees of hydropeaking phenomenon.
-Bugs lay their eggs at dusk time, when the water level is fairly high, around the river edges.
-While at the nighttime, due to hydropeaking, the water level drops, and the river width shrinks leaving those river edges to dry out.
-Due to desiccation most of the eggs die, and the population of bugs, which are the primary prey for myriad species of fish, birds, bats, and other wildlife living in and along the river (Nakano and Murakami 2001, Baxter et al. 2005), suffer adversely.
-In support to the discussed idea, Kennedy et al., 2016 found a relationship between hydropeaking index and insect diversity (EPT %) at 16 rivers across the western United States.
-The results of the study show that insect diversity is strongly and negatively related to the degree of hydropeaking index.
+Bugs lay their eggs at dusk time, when the water level is fairly high, on the river edges.
+During nighttime, due to hydropeaking, the water level drops, the river width shrinks and the river edges dry out.
+When the river edges dry out, the bug eggs desiccate, and the population of bugs drops.
+These bugs are the primary food for myriad species of fish, birds, bats, and other wildlife living in and along the river (Nakano and Murakami 2001, Baxter et al. 2005).
+Kennedy et al., 2016 found that insect diversity is strongly and negatively related to the degree of hydropeaking index in 16 rivers below 16 dams across the western United States.

-In addition, the findings from Kennedy et al., 2016 shows that Glen Canyon has the worst invertebrate richness in comparison to other dams.
+Kennedy et al., 2016 also found that Glen Canyon Dam has the lowest invertebrate richness in comparison to other dams.
 There are reports blaming cold releases from dams responsible for invertebrate community assembly in tailwaters (Olden and Naiman 2010), including for the Colorado River ecosystem downstream of the Glen Canyon Dam (Stevens et al. 1997).
 However, Kennedy et al., 2016 modifies that notion by presenting a strong inverse relationship between hydropeaking index and invertebrate diversity.

-The study further suggested an innovative solution to the problem by recommending stable low flows on weekends.
-Since the electricity demands are low on weekends (Førsund 2015), therefore, escaping hydropeaking on weekends will be the minimal hydropower generation loss (USBR, 2016).
-Nevertheless, the stable low flow conditions will be favorable for eggs hatching.
+Kennedy et al (2016) further suggested an innovative solution to the problem by recommending Glen Canyon Dam release stable low flows on weekends.
+Since electricity demands are low on weekends (Førsund 2015), weekend hydropower revenue losses will be small (USBR, 2016).
+The stable low flow conditions will allow eggs to incubate for 48 hours and hatch.
 Eggs laid on weekends remained wetted and never subject to desiccation prior to hatching, which typically occurs after days to weeks of incubation (Merritt et al., 2008, Statzner and Beche, 2010).
 Thus, the suggested environmental flows will substantially help aquatic-insect egg laying and rearing life stages.

-To test the hypothesis put forward by Kennedy et al., 2016, the first bug flow experiment was conducted in 2018 between May- August (GCDAMP, 2019).
+To test the hypothesis of steady low weekend flows put forward by Kennedy et al., 2016, the first bug flow experiment was conducted between May and August, 2018 (GCDAMP, 2019).
 The experiment was included in the Preferred Alternative of the long term experimental and monitoring program (LTEMP DEIS) and has been repeated in 2019.
-There are few studies trying to quantify the impacts of bug flow experiment on various indicators such as report by Ploussard & Veselka, 2019 explores the financial implication caused by the experiment.
-Although the study has quantified the financial difference due to hydropower generation variability from hydropeaking but, no one till date has calculated the tradeoffs between hydropeaking index and hydropower revenue generation.
+Several researchers are trying to quantify the impacts of bug flow experiment.
+Ploussard & Veselka, 2019 explore the financial implication caused by the experiment.
+Although the study has quantified the financial difference due to hydropower generation variability from hydropeaking but, no one has shown the tradeoffs between hydropeaking index and hydropower revenue generation.